microsoftgraph/group-membership-management/Documentation/NotifierSetup.md

     -|-
     Friendly Name | A name that represents the environment associated with the Originator Id. *Example: `<SolutionAbbreviation>` Notifier `<EnvironmentAbbreviation>`.*
     Sender Email Address | The email address from which actionable messages will be sent.
     Target URLs | The endpoints where the actional messages will send responses.
+Example: https://`<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-webapi.azurewebsites.net/.+
     Scope of Submission | This should be set to `Organization` scope.

 After the submission is sent, an email will be sent to the Exchange admins asking them to review the request.
 The email contains an actionable message with a button that directs them to the [Outlook Actionable Messages Admin Dashboard] where they can approve the request.